Retinal Vein Occlusion

 Find your specialist in retinal vein occlusion at King Edward VII's Hospital

-If you suspect you have retinal vein occlusion and you’re seeking an expert opinion, you can find the UK’s leading orthopaedic specialists here at King Edward VII’s Hospital.
+If you suspect you have retinal vein occlusion and you’re seeking an expert opinion, you can find the UK’s leading ophthalmology specialists here at King Edward VII’s Hospital.
 Our consultants are hand-picked for you, making it easy to access the best possible care.

 Mr Jason Ho ›